Splashpacker Travel Blog 26: Madeira Island West Tour & Mountain Peak Levada Walk

 The natural pools of Porto Moñiz

-Last stops of the Madeira Island West Tour
+Last stops of the West tour: a short levada walk on Madeira

 After our lunch break, we continued our Madeira island tour over Paul da Serra plateau where we suddenly imagined ourselves in Scotland and where we could do a short Levada walk.
 We already encountered cows on the road when we were driving here.
 But during the Levada walk, there were also some cows on our path.
 The guide told us before that the cows will just move away if we push them a little bit or by stepping our feet on the ground as a bull does.
 However, we came across a cow who did not want to move and started to push her head against the Spanish girl.